firebase/firebase-js-sdk/docs-devsite/functions.functionserror.md

 ## FunctionsError.details

-Extra data to be converted to JSON and included in the error response.
+Additional details to be converted to JSON and included in the error response.

 <b>Signature:</b>